Erato | Liner notes

 Composition: Michiel van der Meulen | Makam: Kürdî | Usul: devr-i hindî (7/8, 3-2-2) | Musicians: Taxiarchis Georgoulis (oud) and Vagelis Karipis (riq, bendir), joined in the finale by Harris Lambrakis (ney), Giorgos Papaioannou (violin), Manolis Kanakakis (kanun) and Nikos Papaioannou (cello)

 I wrote this piece just before doing an oud seminar with Taxiarchis Georgoulis.
 When he first heard me trying it, he declared: “this piece is for solo oud”, to which I replied: “then you’ll have to record it some day.”
 Much later I was texting Taxiarchis, asking him how he was doing during the corona crisis, which has obviously been particularly difficult for performing artists.
 He said he was well, but bored.
-I then proposed that he recorded ‘Phoenix’ as sort of a lockdown antidote.
+I then proposed that he record ‘Phoenix’ as sort of a lockdown antidote.
 So he did, together with the well-known percussionist Vagelis Karipis.

 I once saw a rather surprising documentary about childbirth in Russia, which the prospective fathers for some reason are not allowed to attend.
 They have to wait outside the hospital, hoping that somebody will shout some basic information about the delivery and wellbeing of mother and child out of a window.
 On the recording day, I felt exactly the same.
 In fact, I was worse off, as there was no window for me to stand by, and the studio had poor internet signal.
 Thankfully it turned out well.